 Imagine a world where poverty is illegal.
 These are not lost lyrics to a John Lennon song but a radically simple and pragmatic approach to eliminating global poverty through legal action.
 As the 70th anniversary of the Declaration of Human Rights nears in 2018, this new legal paradigm of making poverty illegal is being proposed to the United Nations to revolutionize how the world responds to extreme poverty.

 Italian economist Riccardo Petrella’s idea that the law should ban poverty has found an unlikely alliance far from Rome.
-An Italian Vicar stationed in southern Chile has been a vocal advocate of the idea, and he has led the campaign mobilizing Argentine academics, Patagonian mayors, press associations and left-wing student organizations amongst others in the region to sign onto the pledge “We Declare Poverty Illegal.”
+An Italian Vicar stationed in southern Chile has been a vocal advocate of the idea, and he has led the campaign mobilizing Argentine academics, Patagonian mayors, notable press associations and left-wing student organizations amongst others in the region to sign onto the pledge “We Declare Poverty Illegal.”
 Two Chilean municipalities have already declared poverty illegal in hopes of giving momentum to this concept throughout the country.

-Participants in the region’s “From Utopia to Action Conference” on poverty discussed the pledge and demand that poverty be viewed as a systemic product, not an accidental one.
+Participants in the region’s “From Utopia to Action Conference” on poverty discussed the pledge and demand that poverty is viewed as a systemic product, not an accidental one.
 They also noted that their Native Mapuche ancestors didn’t have a word in Mapundun language for poverty.
 However, the movement to make poverty illegal has been gathering momentum in other countries such as Canada, Belgium, Malaysia and the Philippines.

 By giving a moral problem a legal solution, society can compel governments to action.
 Of course, passing laws alone will not end poverty or any other unwanted social ill, but it can give definitive guidelines of how and when the international community must address the most extreme forms of poverty.
 As Thomas Hobbes wrote in his revolutionary book Leviathan, which influenced the writers of the U.S. Constitution, “the law is the public conscience.”